 - Increase agility by adjusting to changing program needs

-Liaison Outreach Coordination Cell (LOCC) is nested within the Engine Management Team and is considered a valuable additive to the S&T Engines focus, objectives, and mission.
+Liaison Outreach Coordination Cell (LOCC) is nested within the Technology Center Management Team and is considered a valuable additive to the S&T focus, objectives, and mission.

 Behavioral, Economics & Social Science Engine (BESS-E) will analyze the social and behavioral implications of new technologies, programs and policies to support their research, implementation and diffusion.